eric-downes/20sq-blog/_posts/2023-11-28-mechanics-intent-search-ii.md

 >
 > ...Can we qualitatively describe obstructions for a point to have this propriety?

-In a way that mimicks verbatim our considerations regarding invertible morphsims, a point - call it $\mathtt{1}$ - fails to be terminal precisely when one of the following two conditions are satisfied:
+In a way that mimicks verbatim our considerations regarding invertible morphsims, a point - call it $\mathtt{1}$ - fails to be terminal precisely when one of the following two conditions is satisfied:

 {% def {"id":"obstructionZeroth"} %}
 Given a space $\mathcal{C}$ and a chosen point $\mathtt{1}$, an *obstruction of the zeroth kind for $\mathtt{1}$ in $\mathcal{C}$* is a point $x$ from which $\mathtt{1}$ is not reachable: